 Even with perfect event planning, the unexpected happens.
 What advice do you give to event managers in such situations?

 First and foremost: stay calm.
-Panic and disorganized actions never help.
+Panic and disorganised actions never help.
 In diving, we teach students to “Stop, breathe, think – act,” and I couldn't put it better.
 Of course, it depends on what happens: critical moments in a show or schedule are usually anticipated during rehearsals, and a plan B should be ready and rehearsed.
 If you are prepared, you can switch to it when needed.
 This also applies, especially to evacuation scenarios, bad weather, etc. – in these cases, it’s crucial to remain calm and communicate clearly and quickly.

 The real surprises in events are often technical.
 In such cases, it’s best to accept the situation and let the show team calmly evaluate it.
 Most of the time, only the managers and crew notice when something goes off-plan, and the problem is resolved quickly.